vltabacaru/testing/ajd-soda-2021-hol/soda-python/soda-python.md

-# JSON SODA in Oracle Autonomous JSON Database (AJD) using Python
+# SODA in Oracle Autonomous JSON Database (AJD) using Python

 ## Introduction